PostHog/posthog.com/contents/blog/the-posthog-array-1-13-0.md

 We're happy to announce that PostHog is now available as a destination on Segment.

-Segment is a platform that works as an integrated data pipeline to facilitate the entire data collection and analysis process for your product.
+Our friends at Segment have built a platform that works as an integrated data pipeline to facilitate the entire data collection and analysis process for your product.

 If you're already a Segment user, check us out on their [Destination Catalog](https://segment.com/docs/connections/destinations/catalog/).
 Otherwise, if you're dealing with multiple tools for data collection and analysis, consider using [Segment](https://segment.com/)!